mipug/AML/README.md

 Our implementation of the DCGAN is common, and is inspired by Pytorch own example: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html

 **Training mechanisms:**
 Setting up the model, we are initializing the weights of both the generator and the discriminator.
-In the first training session

-In the beginning of the model, the parameters for
+During training, the generator network takes random noise as input and generates synthetic images, while the discriminator network tries to distinguish between real and synthetic images.
+The training process involves iteratively updating the weights of the generator and discriminator networks based on the error rate of the discriminator's classification of real and synthetic images.
+The Generator and Discriminator are evaluated by using the BCEloss (Binary Cross Entropy).

 ### Github repository